 LAY LEADERSHIP

-Keegan Bailey, Executive Vice President
+Matthew Day, Executive Vice President

-Paul Goldberg, Vice President
+Jonathan Carp, Vice President

-Marcia Rosenberg, Treasurer
+Marcia Rosenberg, Vice President

 I have been a member of TI since 1991 when I sent my daughter to Camp Givah and Sunday school, and I volunteer for both.
 Since my retirement from State service I attend daily minyan and Shabbat services.
 Because of this I have found a sense of community and have made life long friends.
 I volunteer on numerous committees and plan on continuing to do so for many years.

-Jo-Ann Lubinski, Vice President
+Jo-Ann Lubinski, Secretary

 My husband Bob Miller and I have been members of Temple Israel since the early 1980’s.
 Over the years our family has been involved in a variety of volunteer, educational and social opportunities.
 To us Temple Israel has always been an inclusive and embracing community leading to lifelong friendships.
 I am retired from the DOT as a policy and program analyst.